assuriosw/rust-rocksdb/README.md

 This is my personal fork, don't use it.
 Instead use the [official version](https://github.com/rust-rocksdb/rust-rocksdb)

+# WINDOWS

+My changes to the RocksDB build process in this fork break Windows support.
+Specifically, in `build.rs` I combine all of the source files together into one artifact which is compiled as one unit.
+That causes a conflict between the Winodws function `CreateFile` and an internal RocksDB library function `CreateFile`.
+To fix this would require reverting to the per-file compilation which breaks the logging support.
+Windows support is not worth it to me so it's simply disabled.

 # What is this?

 We use our own layer on top of this crate to improve the RocksDB ergonomics in our Rust code.
 That layer needs access